jbrowell/ProbCast/README.md

 ## Guide
 Contributors should follow the following guidelines:
 - Open new branches when adding new functinoality, or making changes to exisig functions
+- Raise *issues* when adding functionality, and identifying and fixing bugs
 - Use rogygen to include documentation with each new function.
 Include helpful notes on all inputs, outputs, and wokrings of the function
 - Add yourself as @author to functions that you have "ownership" of
+- Always invite one onther person to review pull requests (check for documentation, back compatability, confilcts...)